€102,85 €85,- hors TVA

 Informations générales

-Lafora’s disease is an inherited, late onset, progressive myoclonic epilepsy.
+Lafora’s disease is a hereditary, late onset, progressive myoclonic epilepsy.
 One of the features of the disease is a myoclonus, a sudden contraction of a group of muscles characterized by jerking the head backwards, which can be induced by flashing lights, sudden sounds and movement especially close to the dog’s head.
 Lafora’s disease can occur spontaneously in any dog breed however some dog breeds are predisposed.

 Caractéristiques cliniques